Our Brisbane Speech Therapy practice is founded and run on this principle. It means that we:

 Victor is a Brisbane Speech Pathologist

-Victor has spent many years working and providing speech therapy in Brisbane with adults and children with autism and other developmental issues.
+Victor has spent 10 years working and providing speech therapy in Brisbane with adults and children with autism and other developmental issues.
 He’s a fully qualified and registered speech therapist.

 Victor provides speech therapy visits to homes, schools and child-cares around Brisbane and also has specialist training in; speech-language impairment, autism spectrum disorder, Central Auditory Processing Disorder and other learning difficulties.